OpenCyphal/pydsdl/README.md

 as their instantiation protocol uses a different error model internally, and since that is not a part of the library API, it may change in incompatible ways arbitrarily.

-Every data type (i.e., the `DataType` root class) has the following properties (althouth they are inaccessible for `ServiceType`):
+Every data type (i.e., the `DataType` root class) has the following attributes (although they raise `TypeError` when invoked against an instance of `ServiceType`):

 * `bit_length_range: Tuple[int, int]` - returns a named tuple containing `min:int` and `max:int`, in bits,
 which represent the minimum and the maximum possible bit length of an encoded representation.
-* `bit_length_values: Set[int]` - this property performs a bit length combination analysis on the data type and returns a full set of bit lengths of all possible valid encoded representations of the data type.
+* `compute_bit_length_values() -> Set[int]` - this function performs a bit length combination analysis on
+the data type and returns a full set of bit lengths of all possible valid encoded representations of the data type.
-Due to the involved computations, invoking this property can be expensive, so use with care.
+Due to the involved computations, the function can be expensive to invoke, so use with care.

 Instances of `CompoundType` (and its derivatives) contain *attributes*.
 Per the specification, an attribute can be a field or a constant.